-Highlighting to constituents that the average speed cameras on the A9 go live tomorrow (Tuesday), the Scottish National Party’s Mr Pete Wishart MP, Member of Parliament for Perth & North Perthshire expressed the hope that the new cameras will be a psitive measure in terms of road safety.
+Highlighting to constituents that the average speed cameras on the A9 go live tomorrow (Tuesday), the Scottish National Party’s Mr Pete Wishart, Member of Parliament for Perth & North Perthshire expressed the hope that the new cameras will be a psitive measure in terms of road safety.
 Speaking today Mr Wishart said:

 “Everyone driving on the A9 should be aware that, as of tomorrow, the average speed cameras on the A9 will be switched on and active.